Printed from: http://braemoor.co.uk/chartreuse/crolles/chevalier.shtml on 13 Oct 2008

 Starting point: Col du Coq Difficulty: 3 Ascent: 250 m Time: 4 hrs Quality: ***

-This expedition is for the young at heart, and the agile, and has as its target the inner depths of the spectacular grotte Chevalier.
-Chevalier was the leader of the team that made the main explorations of the Dent de Crolles caves during the war.
+This expedition is for the young at heart, and the agile, and has as its target the inner depths of the spectacular Grotte Chevalier.
+Chevalier was the leader of the team that undertook the main explorations of the Dent de Crolles caves during the war.
 The cave that is named after him was always obviously very much part of the main cave system, but was only recently connect to it.
 The time is for the ascent and descent, and allows for a full exploration of the cave.

 The route to the cave is exposed, and should be avoided if you feel uncomfortable in such conditions.
 The cave is fairly long, but safe provided a few basic precautions are taken.
 A minimum of three people should descend, one of whom should be experienced in caving, and all of whom should be equipped with some head protection (a balaclava will do), a warm jersey, and most importantly, a head lamp (preferably of the Petzl variety), and at least one spare torch.
 Unlike most caves, there is no risk of getting muddy or wet.
 It is also useful to take some fluid, as such dry caves can be very dehydrating.

-The entrance descends steeply down loose frost-shattered scree, and care should be taken not to bang your head.
-However, the steep entrance slope soon debouches into the main passage proper.
-This starts with the generous dimensions of about 4 metres wide, by about the same high, but a couple of hundred metres in, the passage becomes overwhelmingly huge - twenty metres wide, by 10 metres high.
+You are now in the cave proper.
+This starts with the generous dimensions of about 4 metres wide, by about the same high, but a couple of hundred metres in, the passage becomes overwhelmingly huge - thirty metres wide, by 10 metres high.
 Traversing this passage is slow, having to negotiate large blocks that have fallen in from the roof, and it drops fairly steadily.
-It continues thus for almost a kilometre into the heart of the mountain, reaching a depth of 170 metres below the entrance, until it somewhat anticlimactically finishes in a blank wall.
-By this time you have traversed about a third of the distance to the Guiers Mort at the head of the Perquelin valley.
+It continues thus for three quarters of a kilometre into the heart of the mountain, reaching a depth of 160 metres below the entrance, until it somewhat anticlimactically finishing in a blank wall.
+By this time you have traversed over a third of the distance to the Guiers Mort at the head of the Perquelin valley, and have some 400 m of rock above your ahead.
+However, the cave does connect with the rest of the Dent de Crolles system, and if you're lucky you may see some cavers appear from the roof, abseiling down a 25 m shaft near the end, having traversed through from the Trou du Glaz.

 Unfortunately, the cave is totally devoid of stalagmitic decoration, but early in the season, impressive ice formations may be found.